PALO ALTO, California Facebook, the world's largest social network, wants to get in on computer hardware as well.

 By sharing design specifications, he said he hoped to increase availability and demand for the specialized servers.

-Dell will build servers based on those technical specifications, while Synnex Corp will act as overall vendor for the systems.
-The technology will power servers in the social network's first custom-built data center, in Prineville, Oregon.
-Until now, Facebook has leased data centers for its infrastructure.
+Dell will build servers based on those technical specifications, while Synnex Corp (SNX.N) will act as overall vendor for the systems.
+The technology will power servers in the social network's first custom-built data centre, in Prineville, Oregon.
+Until now, Facebook has leased data centres for its infrastructure.

 The technical infrastructure that powers websites such as Facebook, on which more than 30 billion photos, videos and other types of content are shared by users every month, play a key role in a service's performance.